UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide* --
-### Welcome to the Introduction to Spartan HPC Course
-* Lev Lafayette has worked as an HPC sysadmin for since 2007, first at the Victorian Partnership for Advanced Computing, now at the University of Melbourne.
-Has worked in IT since 1999.
-* Has taught approximately 175 day-long classes at 17 different research institutions across Australia since 2012.
-* Collects degrees for fun.
-* Stalk him at: http://levlafayette.com/ or https://www.linkedin.com/in/levlafayette
--- *Slide End* --

--- *Slide* --
-### Welcome to the Introduction to Spartan HPC Course cont..
-* David Perry is an engineer and scientist, and completed his PhD "Temporal Processing in the Deafened Auditory Cortex" in 2003.
-He's since worked in bionics, climate change, renewable energy, agriculture and the internet of things.
-* Stalk him at Twitter @dwjperry
--- *Slide End* --

--- *Slide* --
 ### Goals for today
 * Part 1: Learning about supercomputers and Spartan.
 * Part 2: Logging on an exploring the Linux Environment.
-* Part 3: Learning about Environment Modules and the SLURM job submission system.
+* Part 3: Learning about Environment Modules and the Slurm job submission system.
 * Part 4: Submitting test jobs.
-* Part 5: TORQUE/Moab and SLURM Command Summaries
+* Part 5: TORQUE/Moab and Slurm Command Summaries
 -- *Slide End* --

 -- *Slide* --
 ### Slide Respository
-* A copy of the slides and same code is available at: https://github.com/UoM-ResPlat-DevOps/SpartanIntro -- *Slide End* --
+* A copy of the slides and same code is available at: https://github.com/UoM-ResPlat-DevOps/SpartanIntro
+* A copy of information about HPC at the University of Melbourne is available at https://dashboard.hpc.unimelb.edu.au -- *Slide End* --

 -- *Slide* --